Chuck Elrick-Head Coach

 Shannon began her swimming career at the age of 4 on HMST.
 She represented HMST and was a member of the Amity girls swim team until graduating in 2013.
-She continued her swimming career at Roger Williams University where she holds multiple school records.
+She continued her swimming career at Roger Williams University where graduated in 2017 and holds multiple school records.

-Shannon has a bachelors degree in Elementary Education and is currently working in the Madison School District.
+Shannon has a bachelors degree and certification in Elementary Education and is currently working in the Stamford School District.
+She is working toward her Masters Degree in Education.
 She loves to work with children and loves giving back to a sport that has given her so much throughout the years.

 Courtney Kent - Assistant

 Courtney began swimming at the age of 4 at the Hamden North Haven YMCA and swam competitively until college for Crimson Aquatics in Boston, MA, when she accepted a full swimming scholarship to the University of Vermont with a discipline in distance freestyle.
 Ultimately, Courtney transferred to Quinnipiac University to pursue physical therapy and is now earning her doctorate degree with hopes of a career in aquatic therapy for spinal cord rehabilitation upon graduation in May 2020.

 Courtney has previously worked as a swimming instructor and assistant coach at the Pine Orchard Yacht and Country club in Branford, CT, and enjoy working with swimmers of all ages, from basic learn to swim techniques to elite training.
 Her main goal as a coach is to emphasize excellent techniques and education to ensure all swimmers gain the benefits of the water while preventing any unwanted damage to the body.
 Swimming has always been a passion of hers and she loves working with athletes to create a challenging, and most importantly, a fun environment for everyone!